subramanyampv/kamino/README.md

 - the project name (by default it is the folder name you're in)
 - the company name (it will be added in the AssemblyInfo.cs files)
+- if you want to use tabs or spaces for indentation of the generated files

 This command will create a Visual Studio solution that consists of a console application and an NUnit class library for unit tests.